Strategies and Options

 - Create an agenda that provides breaks throughout the day.

 If you find yourself struggling with your job responsibilities, you may need to shift to plan B. Sometimes employers will allow employees to transfer to a less demanding position within the same company.
 If this is not an option, you may be able to train for a new career.
 Most states offer free vocational rehabilitation programs, which provide counseling for people with RA and additional training for a new job.

 Finding a Balance

 In other words, it’s important to stay optimistic.
 All hope is not lost.
-Many people with RA continue to thrive and enjoy their careers.
+Many people continue to thrive and enjoy their careers.